enbraun/slate/source/includes/_resource.md

 ## Delete a resource

  Permanently deletes requested resource.
 It cannot be undone.
-By default, this operation will get failed if a resource has any booking or rate associated with it.
-To override this, forceful delete can be used which will delete all bookings and rates and then, ultimately delete the resource object.
+By default, this operation will fail if a resource has any booking, timesheet or rate associated with it.
+To override this, forceful deletion can be used which will delete all bookings, timesheets and rates and then, ultimately deletes the resource object.

 > **`DELETE /v1/resources/{ID}`**